ngdonna2020/Guide/README.md

 - Geo region type is also String
 # Dim and Measure (auto generate 1 dim (Measur. names) and 4 measu (Lat, Long, num of records, Measu. values)
 - Dim: break down aggregated total into smaller totals by category.
 Adding a dim to the marks area will increase granularity of the view
+- Dim: can contain qualitative values and affect lvl of detail (granularity).
+For relational data sources, date and time are auto placed in dimensions area of data pane
 - Dim only create header.
 Measure create header+axis
 - Can  drop  1 dimension  on  another dim to  replace it and drop 1 measure on another to replace it.
 The opposite is not true.
 - Countd will make a string into a measure